Characterizations of the projection bands and some order properties of the lattices of continuous functions: Introduction and preliminaries

-In this article we largely continue the work started in \cite{erz}, where we study some properties of abstract Archimedean vector lattices by ``modelling'' them on the dense sublattices of $\Co\left(K\right)$, for compact Hausdorff $K$.
-While the aforementioned paper was largely dedicated to order continuity of lattice homomorphisms and regularity of sublattices, the present article is mainly concerned with characterization of projection bands.
-The subobjects of this type correspond to decompositions of the vector lattice into direct sums, and so it is important to track their presence.
+In this article we largely continue the work started in \cite{erz}, where we studied some properties of abstract Archimedean vector lattices by ``modelling'' them on the dense sublattices of $\Co\left(K\right)$, for compact Hausdorff $K$.
+While the aforementioned paper was mostly dedicated to order continuity of lattice homomorphisms and regularity of sublattices, the present article is mainly concerned with characterization of projection bands.
+The subobjects of this type correspond to decompositions of the vector lattices into direct sums, and so it is important to track their presence.
 In particular, the principal projection property (PPP) often plays the role of the minimal ``richness'' assumption about a vector lattice.

 The main results of the paper characterize projection bands in a ``horizontal'' and a ``vertical'' ways.
-Namely, the former (Theorem \ref{infd}) claims that an ideal $H$ in an Archimedean vector lattice $F$ is a projection band iff it is an infinite meet-distributive element of the lattice $\mathcal{I}_{F}$ of all ideals of $F$ in the sense that $\bigcap\limits_{J\in \mathcal{J}}\left(H+ J\right)=H+ \bigcap \mathcal{J}$, for any $\mathcal{J}\subset \mathcal{I}_{F}$; the latter (Theorem \ref{main}) asserts that $H$ is a projection band iff for the (disjoint) subsets of $H$ order boundedness in $H$ is equivalent to order boundedness in $F$.
+Namely, the former (Theorem \ref{infd}) claims that an ideal $H$ in an Archimedean vector lattice $F$ is a projection band if and only if it is an infinite meet-distributive element of the lattice $\mathcal{I}_{F}$ of all ideals of $F$ in the sense that $\bigcap\limits_{J\in \mathcal{J}}\left(H+ J\right)=H+ \bigcap \mathcal{J}$, for any $\mathcal{J}\subset \mathcal{I}_{F}$; the latter (Theorem \ref{main}) asserts that $H$ is a projection band if and only if for the (disjoint) subsets of $H$ order boundedness in $H$ is equivalent to order boundedness in $F$.

-On the way to proving these results, in Section \ref{s} we take a detour to investigate various properties of the sublattices of the spaces of continuous function on Tychonoff spaces, in particular the structure of ideals on such spaces (where we continue the line of investigation in e.g. \cite{kv1}, \cite{et2}).
+On the way to proving these results, in Section \ref{s} we take a detour to investigate various properties of the sublattices of the spaces of continuous function on Tychonoff spaces, in particular the structure of ideals on such spaces (where we continue the line of investigation in e.g. \cite{et2,kv1}).
 In particular, we prove several versions of the Urysohn lemma (Proposition \ref{dul}, Corollary \ref{ssul}, Proposition \ref{od} and Remark \ref{urur}), most of which can then be reinterpreted as representations of sublattices of $\Co\left(X\right)$ as sums of two ideals (Proposition \ref{dech}).
 We also characterize regular sublattices of $\Co_{b}\left(X\right)$ in terms of the supports of the order dense ideals in them (Proposition \ref{rod}).